 5 Smart Approaches for Landing Your First Marketing Job

-Getting your first marketing job can be difficult even under normal circumstances.
-Marketing is a competitive field and because almost every other industry deploys marketing in some form or fashion, the ability to stand out in a crowd amongst marketing professionals 2, 3, or even 10 years your senior requires innovative, outside-the-box thinking.
+Getting your first marketing job can be tricky, even under normal circumstances.
+Marketing is a competitive field, and because almost every other industry deploys marketing in some form or fashion, the ability to stand out in a crowd amongst marketing professionals 2, 3, or even ten years your senior requires innovative, outside-the-box thinking.

 But what about landing your first marketing job under not normal or unusual circumstances?
 Like, for example, a global pandemic that altered the way we interact with each other, significantly limited movement or travel, and dealt a seismic blow to the world economy?